blunderfist/open_web_ui/tools/arxiv/README.md

 2. **Create a New Tool:**  Add a new tool.

 3. **Paste the Code:** Copy the Python code provided below and paste it into the code editor provided by Open WebUI.
-Ensure you've installed the required dependencies (`pydantic` and `feedparser`) as outlined in the "Requirements" section.

 4. **Configure (Optional):** Adjust the `UserValves` parameters within the code to customize your search behavior (see "Advanced Usage" below).
 You can leave `use_valves` as `False` to use the default settings defined in `UserValves`.

-5. **Save and Run:** Save the tool and run it using the appropriate Open WebUI interface.
-You will typically provide the `search_query` parameter to initiate a search.
+5. **Save:** Save the tool.

 ## User Valves Explained